 - Current employees

 Most of the time, handbooks are given to new team members around the time that they are hired.
-New team members don’t know much about the company, so its important to be clear and concise.
+New team members don’t know much about the company, so it’s important to be clear and concise.
 If you’re wondering what an employee handbook says about a company, it typically outlines the company’s policies, procedures, and expectations for employees.

-Sometimes companies will send culture handbooks to potential hires to quickly and easily outline the company values etc. so the candidate can decide whether they believe in the values and if they’d be a good fit.
+Sometimes companies will send culture handbooks to potential hires to quickly and easily outline the company values etc. so the candidate can decide whether they believe in the values and if they d be a good fit.
 If you’re wondering how to create an employee handbook?
 Where to start? the blog post by Airmason provides helpful guidance.

 What do you want to be in it?

 This is the big one.
 There’s a lot you can include, but try and imagine yourself on the first day of a job.
 What are the things you’d like to know?
 What would help you get started smoothly?
 Creating an employee handbook is a must for any small business.
 It is the best way to communicate company policies, expectations and benefits to your staff.
 It also serves as a reference guide for employees should they have any questions or concerns.

 While there a lot of necessities to include, be sure to include some humor and fun sections to keep people engaged and excited as they go through it.